 CASA volunteers are screened, comprehensively trained, and supervised by CASA program staff to watch over and advocate for abused and neglected children.
-CASA volunteers:

 · Visit their case children routinely to assess their well being

 · Check in with teachers, care providers, and biological parents